-“If health is our goal, with GMO now in everything from the anti caking agent in table salt, spices & sugar to the artificial vitamins in milk, bread & baby formula, all the skewed scientific data in the world can’t make it right, but fortunately natural laws take precedent because there’s no better marker of truth than the veracity of body sensibility.”
-Suzanna Aaring 2016
+“If human health is the goal, with GMO’s in everything from anti caking agent in table salt, sugar & spices to artificial vitamins in milk, bread & baby formula, skewing the data won’t set it right.
+Fortunately natural laws take precedent because there’s no better marker for truth than the veracity of body sensibility.”
+Suzanna Aaring 2016 #thenewwaytothink

-“Actualization (faking it won’t work) of the axiom that problems can’t be solved at the same level of awareness they’re created, is the most difficult and most powerful realization of identity, our true destiny.”
-Suzanna Aaring 2014
+“Actualization (faking it won’t work) of the axiom that problems can’t be solved at the same level of awareness they’re created, is the most difficult and most powerful realization, our true destiny.”
+Suzanna Aaring 2014 #thenewwaytothink

 “If we’re all equal and equally subject to surveillance than it should be public access information, this way we discover very quickly if privacy is an innate facet of the structure of the mind, or not.” — Suzanna Aaring 2014